Step 1: Set up your Vue.js project

 - Progressier: probably the best option if you develop web apps as it also comes with additional functionality designed to enhance web apps specifically, e.g. targeted push notifications.

-- Amazon Simple Notification Service (SNS): This is a flexible, cross-platform messaging service provided by Amazon that supports a wide range of platforms, including Android, iOS, and web.
+- Amazon Simple Notification Service (SNS): This is a flexible, cross-platform messaging service provided by Amazon that supports a wide range of platforms, including Android, iOS, and the web.
 It offers features such as topic-based subscriptions and message filtering.

-Creating you own push solution is feasible, but requires some non-trivial engineering.
+Creating your own push solution is feasible, but requires some non-trivial engineering.
 Chances are you'll be better off using an established push service provider.
 But if you still want to do this yourself, here are the four components you'll need:

 1. Widgets to allow push notifications: you can directly call the native push interface.
 But if users block notifications right here and there, you won't be able to ask them again.
 Or you can display a widget that tells users why they should allow notifications before actually calling the native browser interface.
 This is the recommended way to do this.